-Rewards are invaluable in aligning employee behavior with the organization’s business strategy.
-Ensure that rewarded behavior is in line with company standards, objectives and strategy.
+Motivational incentives for employees are invaluable in aligning employee behavior with the organization’s business strategy.
+Ensure that rewarded behavior is in line with company standards, objectives, and strategy.

 When the reward is changed frequently, employees will be more surprised and the process will be more exciting.
 When employees are excited about rewards, they will work harder to achieve them.

 Motivating employees to want to perform for your company can create a sense of loyalty, increasing employee retention and improving customer service.
 These 20 tips show you how to develop an effective employee rewards program.

 While this is the guide to motivating employees, it’s important to track agent progress.
 Use a cloud contact center software platform that includes native employee activity tracking so that you can know exactly when your employees should be rewarded.